pgbackrest/pgbackrest/README.md

 #### `expire` section

 The `expire` section defines how long backups will be retained.
 Expiration only occurs when the number of complete backups exceeds the allowed retention.
 In other words, if full-retention is set to 2, then there must be 3 complete backups before the oldest will be expired.
-Make sure you always have enough space for rentention + 1 backups.
+Make sure you always have enough space for retention + 1 backups.

 ##### `retention-full` key